Fall-2025-COMP163/project-2-mayawhite4/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+## Bonus Creative Features
+I didn't really add anything unique.
+I just did the standard that was required for the code.

+## AI Usage
+I used AI to help me understand why I got the errors I got.

+## How to Run
+How to run my code is you have to create an instance of the character class for the target.
+Then you create an instance for whichever class type you want such as Warrior or Mage.
+After you create an instance you can then use one of the attack powers such as fireball for mage and attack the target you just initialized.
+Which will cause the target to take damage.